Skip to Main Content

 For more information and to review the application instructions please click here.

-State Troopers Scholarship Programs (Deadline is July 31, 2025)
+William B. Ruggles Journalism Scholarship (Deadline is December 31, 2025)

 For more information and to review the application instructions please click here.